FrancoRosa/cloud-wars/README.md

 ### Mission

-- Survive enemies lasers
+- Survive enemies lasers.
-- Survive enemy collitions
+- Survive enemy collitions.
-- Shoot all enemies
+- Shoot all enemies.
 - Get the highest score possible to enter the hall of fame. your score to an online leaderboard